alex-bellon/wikipedia/README.md

 - [Murder Hole](https://en.wikipedia.org/wiki/Murder_hole) - a hole in the ceiling of a gateway or passageway in a fortification through which the defenders could fire, throw or pour harmful substances or objects, such as rocks, arrows, scalding water, hot sand, quicklime, tar, or boiling oil, down on attackers.
 - [Naruto run](https://en.wikipedia.org/wiki/Naruto#Naruto_run) - a running style based on the way the characters run leaning forward with their arms behind their backs.
 - [Nils Olav](https://en.wikipedia.org/wiki/Nils_Olav) - a king penguin who resides in Edinburgh Zoo, Scotland.
 He is the mascot and colonel-in-chief of the Norwegian King's Guard.
+- [Numismatics](https://en.wikipedia.org/wiki/Numismatics) is the study or collection of currency, including coins, tokens, paper money and related objects.
 - [Obsolete Occupations](https://en.wikipedia.org/wiki/Category:Obsolete_occupations)
 - [Pink Capitalism](https://en.wikipedia.org/wiki/Pink_capitalism) - the incorporation of the LGBT movement and sexual diversity to capitalism and the market economy, viewed especially in a critical lens as this incorporation pertains to the LGBT, Western, white, and affluent, upper middle class communities and market.
 - [Sword of Damocles](https://en.wikipedia.org/wiki/Damocles) - King who hung a sword from a string above his head to represent the constant threat involved in ruling